kevinjohna6/flamegraph/README.md

 flamegraph --no-inline [-o my_flamegraph.svg] /path/to/my/binary --my-arg 5

 # cargo support provided through the cargo-flamegraph binary!
-# defaults to profiling cargo run --release
+# defaults to profiling cargo run --profile bench
 cargo flamegraph

-# by default, `--release` profile is used,
-# but you can override this:
+# by default the `bench` profile is used, but you can override this:
-cargo flamegraph --dev
+cargo flamegraph --profile dev

 # if you'd like to profile a specific binary:
 cargo flamegraph --bin=stress2